Intermediate Times Dilemma for Open Quantum System: Filtered Approximation to The Refined Weak Coupling Limit: Approximations of the cumulant equation

 \subsection{The Markovian approximation}

-The simplest countermeasure to the problem of divergences is to apply Markovian approximation by the following replacement in equation~(\ref{eqn:GeneratorK}):
+The (fully-secular) Davies-GKSL master equation can be readily obtained from the cumulant equation~\cite{Rivas_2017}, by performing a specific limit on its superoperator.
+The integrated form of Davies-GKSL master equation follows then from the following replacement in Eq. \eqref{eqn:GeneratorK}.

-where the limit in r.h.s. can be easily computed using standard methods, and $\tilde{\mathcal{L}}^\mathrm{glob.}$ is the interaction picture time-independent generator of a semigroup of the Davies equation (see Sec. \ref{app:sec:RelaxGlob}).
-This generator is also labeled as global to distinguish it from the ones valid in other time regimes.
+where the limit in r.h.s. can be easily computed using standard methods, and $\tilde{\mathcal{L}}^\mathrm{fs}$ is the interaction picture time-independent generator of a semigroup of the Davies equation (see Sec. \ref{app:sec:RelaxGlob}).
+This generator is also labeled as fully-secular to distinguish it from the ones valid in other time regimes.
 The above procedure results in the Markovian master equation in secular approximation; therefore, all interesting memory effects are neglected.
-This situation motivates us to derive another kind of approximations that interpolates between exact non-Markovian dynamics and the Markovian case in a way that removes divergences but does not neglect memory effects.
+This situation motivates us to derive another kind of approximation that interpolates between non-Markovian dynamics and the Markovian case in a way that does not neglect memory effects, i.e, the filtered approximation (FA) of the cumulant equation.